subashsigdel/smart-mirror/README.md

       clearInterval(this.videoUpdateInterval);
       clearInterval(this.magicMirrorUpdateInterval);
       this.isShowingVideo = false;
-      this.videoPlayer = null; // Clear the video player instance

       this.currentVideoIndex = 0; // Reset to the first video

-      this.updateDom(); // This removes the iframe by re-rendering the DOM without it this.hide(); // Hide the module
+      this.updateDom(); // Clear the iframe from the DOM }
-    }
   },